fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 In order to deeply understand the reasons behind the report design choices, it is fundamental to understand comprehensively *Particle Swarm Optimization*.

 ### Generalities
-*Particle Swarm Optimization* focuses on main definitions: the notion of *particle* and the one of *particle perception*.
+PSO focuses on two main definitions: the notion of *particle* and the one of *particle perception*.

 A particle can be seen as an entity which is characterized by: